Today is doggie day. It’s time to take a look at what we are feeding our canine companions.

 This information is provided at a high level.
 Before you decide what diet type and food is right for your dog, please research the above information in more depth.

 Many “common” ailments experienced by dogs such as skin allergies, digestive problems, dental problems, etc. can often be eliminated through diet.
-I am a big proponent of raw food diets, but there is too much information you should know before beginning for me to provide here.
+I am a big proponent of raw food dog diets, but there is too much information you should know before beginning for me to provide here.
 Go to the Raw Meaty Bones website to get more information.

 Remember no one food works for all dogs.
 Also in order to guard against imbalances, it’s always a good idea to switch foods regularly.
 This way the effects of insufficiencies and excesses can be minimized.